diffusionflow/diffusionflow.github.io/index.md

 ## Closing takeaways

 If you've read this far, hopefully we've convinced you that diffusion models and Gaussian flow matching are equivalent.
-However, we highlight two new model specifications that flow matching brings to the field:
+However, we highlight two new model specifications that Gaussian flow matching brings to the field:

 * **Network output**: Flow matching proposes a vector field parametrization of the network output that is different from the ones used in diffusion literature.
 The network output can make a difference when  higher-order samplers are used.
 It may also affect the training dynamics.
 * **Sampling noise schedule**: Flow matching leverages a simple sampling noise schedule $$\alpha_t = 1-t$$ and $$\sigma_t = t$$, with the same update rule as DDIM.

 It would be interesting to investigate the importance of these two model specifications empirically in different real world applications, which we leave to future work.
+It is also an exciting research area to apply flow matching to more general cases where the source distribution is non-Gaussian, e.g. for more structured data like protein <d-cite key="bose2023se"></d-cite>.

 ## Acknowledgements